Topology of Random Right Angled Artin Groups: The topological complexity of random graph groups

 The rest is this section is devoted to the proof of Theorem \ref{main1}.

-By an $(r,r)$ {\it bi-clique} in a graph $\Gamma$ we understand an ordered pair consisting of two disjoint complete subgraphs of $\Gamma$ on $r$ vertices.
+By an $(r,r)$ {\it bi-clique} in a graph $\Gamma$ we understand an ordered pair consisting of two vertex disjoint complete subgraphs of $\Gamma$, each having $r$ vertices.
 To specify an $(r,r)$ {\it bi-clique} one has to determine an $r$-element subset $S$ of the set of vertices of $\Gamma$ and an $r$-element subset $T$ in the complement $V-S$ such that the induced graphs on $S$ and $T$ are complete.